 ALE is the only private operator with a seasonal camp at the South Pole.
 Our camp is situated about 0.6 miles (1 km) from the Geographic South Pole Marker and Amundsen–Scott South Pole Station.
 A flagged route marks the path between our camp and the Pole.

 Our tented camp at the South Pole is designed to provide as much comfort and security as possible given the extreme environment.
 ALE guests on overnight experiences will sleep in Arctic Oven tents.
-These double-walled, heated tents are designed to withstand Antarctic conditions.
-We provide padded sleeping mats and pillows to use with your sleeping bag.
+These heated, double-walled tents are designed to withstand Antarctic conditions and equipped with the same type of cots, mattresses, and pillows used at Union Glacier.

 Be prepared for extreme conditions.
 Temperatures range from -31° to -13°F (-35° to -25°C) and the physiological altitude (how high it feels) is roughly 11,000 ft (3,300m).
 You may feel the effects of altitude, including shortness of breath and mild headache and it will be cold!
 One of our experienced medics accompanies all South Pole Flights and is ready to assist you should you have any issues with the cold or altitude.
 With the right clothing and equipment, you will quickly settle in and enjoy life at the bottom of the world.

 Meals are prepared by one of our talented chefs and served in a large heated dining tent.
 This main tent is the center of activity for the camp is open to expedition groups and guests to enjoy together.

 Toilet facilities are housed in a tent and are similar to those used at Union Glacier Camp.
 All waste is returned to Union Glacier Camp for proper disposal in Chile.
 No shower facilities are provided at South Pole Camp.